isotope-project/ssa-densem/toplas-revision-notes.md

    2. Explain the state of the art, and why it does not solve the problem.
       + SSA is the most widely used compiler IR
-      + Giving it a semantics is a nuisance (eg, phi-functions are a PITA)
-      - Using the semantics you make up is very, very painful (Vellvm example)
+      + Giving it a semantics is a nuisance (eg, phi-functions are a PITA) o Using the semantics you make up is very, very painful (Vellvm example)
       - The reason is that we do not have a good equational theory for SSA as a language.
       - This has more bad side-effects
       - Modern computers have weak memory